spencertipping/tau/doc/utf9.md

 ### Non-portable heap refs
 Some UTF9 values will be too large for the ζ being used to carry them.
 Rather than expanding ζ or failing, we can "box" the value into a specially-allocated `u8[]`, then store a reference to that `u8[]` into ζ.
+This is done with `std::malloc` and `std::free`, and these values are assumed to not be aliased into other structures such as π₀ heaps.

 Heap references can be pinned, which modifies their typecode in place.
 This is an implementation detail that prevents the heap object from being freed automatically when the ζ containing the heap ref is advanced.

 **NOTE:** non-portable refs cannot be embedded into other data structures, even for local transit. τ data structures don't internally hold references to anything or support tracing GC, so it would defeat automatic memory allocation if these structures could be serialized into anything besides the toplevel.
+(For GC-aware data, use a π₀ value.)

 ### Non-portable `struct`